County of Loon: 1366 to 1795

+Legacy

-The county remained a separate entity (quartier) within Liège, whose prince-bishops assumed the comital title.
-When the bishopric was annexed by Revolutionary France in 1795, the county of Loon was also disbanded and an adjusted version of the territory became part of the French département of Meuse-Inférieure, along with Dutch Limburg to the east of the Maas.
-After the defeat of Napoleon, the département became part of the new United Kingdom of the Netherlands in 1815, and received its modern name of Limburg as a way for the kingdom to preserve the old title of the medieval Duchy of Limburg, which was nearby.
-However, in 1830, Belgium was created, splitting the Kingdom, and the position of Limburg and Luxemburg became a cause of conflict between the two resulting Kingdoms.
+After the defeat of Napoleon, the département became part of the new United Kingdom of the Netherlands in 1815, and received its modern name of Limburg as a way for the kingdom to preserve the old title of the medieval Duchy of Limburg, which had been nearby.
+However, in 1830, Belgium was created, splitting the kingdom, and the position of Limburg and Luxemburg became a cause of conflict.
 In 1839, under international arbitration, it was finally decided to split Limburg and Luxemburg into their two modern parts.
-The western part of Limburg, corresponds roughly to the old County of Loon, and became part of Belgium.
-Both parts kept their new name of Limburg.
+The western part of Limburg, corresponds roughly to the old county of Loon, and became a province of Belgium.
+Both the Belgian and Dutch parts kept their new name of Limburg.